adtzlr/felupe/docs/felupe/field.rst

    FieldsMixed

-A Field-container holds one or more fields.
+A :class:`~felupe.FieldContainer` is created with a list of one or more fields.

+..  code-block:: python

+    import felupe as fem

+    region = fem.RegionHexahedron(fem.Cube())
+    displacement = fem.Field(region)
+    pressure = fem.FieldDual(region)

+    field = fem.FieldContainer([displacement, pressure])

+    # equivalent way to create a field container
+    field = displacement & pressure

 .. autosummary::